hekxo/web_assignment2/README.md

 - **Simple Endpoint Structure:** The API has a straightforward endpoint structure, making it easy to understand and use.
 - **Rate Limiting:** Implementing rate limiting prevents abuse of the API and ensures fair usage for all consumers.

+## <a name="openstreetmap-api">OpenStreetMap API

+### <a name="api-usage-2">API Usage
+The OpenStreetMap API provides access to open-source map data.
+Here's how you can use it:

+1. **Geocoding:** Use the `/geocode` endpoint to convert addresses into geographic coordinates (latitude and longitude).
+2. **Reverse Geocoding:** The `/reverse-geocode` endpoint allows you to convert coordinates into human-readable addresses.
+3. **Routing:** Plan routes between locations using the `/route` endpoint.
+4. **Map Rendering:** Render custom maps using the `/map` endpoint.

+### <a name="design-decisions-2">Design Decisions
+- **Open Data:** OpenStreetMap provides free, editable map data, which promotes collaboration and community-driven improvements.
+- **Customizability:** The API offers various endpoints for different purposes, allowing developers to tailor their applications according to their needs.
+- **Community Support:** Being an open project, OpenStreetMap enjoys support from a large community of contributors, ensuring the accuracy and reliability of the data.
+-
 ## <a name="conclusion">Conclusion
-The Rest Countries API and Quotable API offer valuable data for various applications, from geographical information to inspirational quotes.
+The Rest Countries API, Quotable API, and OpenStreetMap API offer valuable resources for developers to build diverse applications.
 By following the setup instructions and understanding the API usage details provided in this document, developers can effectively integrate these APIs into their projects.